-Tuberculosis (TB) surveillance is a vital step toward eradicating a disease that is the second leading infectious disease killer worldwide, behind COVID-19.1 Caused by bacteria in the Mycobacterium tuberculosis complex (MTBC), which includes Mycobacterium tuberculosis (Mtb), TB is a treatable disease but multidrug-resistant TB (MDR-TB) remains a public health crisis and a health security threat.1 Genomic-based TB surveillance can support public health officials in:
+Tuberculosis (TB) surveillance is a vital step toward eradicating a disease that is the second leading infectious disease killer worldwide, behind COVID-19.1 Caused by bacteria in the Mycobacterium tuberculosis complex (MTBC), which includes Mycobacterium tuberculosis (Mtb), TB is a treatable disease but drug-resistant TB (DR-TB) remains a public health crisis and a health security threat.1 Genomic-based TB surveillance can support public health officials in:

 The discriminatory power of next-generation sequencing enables outbreaks to be addressed with greater speed and confidence.

-Drug-resistant TB (DR-TB) is an MTBC that is resistant to one or more anti-TB drugs and represents a major challenge in controlling the pathogen’s diagnosis, treatment, and eradication.2 Detecting and characterizing these strains are therefore a vital part of disease surveillance.
+DR-TB is an MTBC that is resistant to one or more anti-TB drugs and represents a significant challenge in controlling the pathogen’s diagnosis, treatment, and eradication.2 Detecting and characterizing these strains are a vital part of disease surveillance.

 Eliminate the need for separate DNA isolation and high-accuracy quantitation steps with the streamlined, cost-effective Flex Direct Colony Method.

 In this talk, Dr. Swapna Uplekar, Senior Scientific Officer at FIND, Switzerland, shows how to enable targeted NGS for detection and diagnosis of drug-resistant tuberculosis.